 The significance of the west wing of Kneller Hall relates largely to its exterior.
 The interiors have been greatly altered over time and in its current state do not appear to be of special interest either historically or architecturally.
-This gives scope for changes internally including removal of internal blockwork partitions in order to suit a variety of new uses subject to a more detailed study of the history and fabric.
+This gives scope for considerable changes internally including removal of internal blockwork partitions in order to suit a variety of new uses.